- Applications open

 You must also meet one of the following criteria:

 - be commencing full-time study in a Bachelor of Business single or double degree at QUT

 - be commencing full-time study in a 1.5 or 2-year Master of Business program at QUT

-- be a continuing undergraduate business student with at least 192 credit points remaining on plan, and a minimum overall GPA of 4.5 at the time of application
+- be a continuing undergraduate business student with at least 4 semesters of full time study (minimum 36CP) remaining on plan, and a minimum overall GPA of 4.5 as at the start of the time of application

-- be a continuing postgraduate student in a Master of Business with at least 144 credit points remaining on plan and a minimum overall GPA of 4.5 at the time of application.
+- be a continuing fulltime postgraduate student in a Master of Business with a minimum overall GPA of 4.5 at time of application, and either:

 The Lord Mayor's Multicultural Roundtable Scholarship is defined as a non-academic achievement-based scholarship.
 It is predicated on the achievement of cultural and career advancement benchmarks.
 QUT Scholarship Concurrency Rules allow students to hold other scholarships while in receipt of a non-academic achievement-based scholarship.